City of Literature

 Departs from the i-SITE Visitors Centre, [see map below] 50 The Octagon, Dunedin.

-Meeting Point is outside the University of Otago Visitors’ Centre
+Note: the meeting point for my Campus Walks is outside the University of Otago Visitors’ Centre

 (see map below) on the corner of Cumberland and St David Streets.